Kfar Etzion

+Originally established as Migdal Eder in 1927 on land acquired by a group of Orthodox Jews from Jerusalem, it was depopulated and destroyed during the 1929 Palestine riots.
+Re-established in 1943, the Kfar Etzion massacre saw it depopulated and razed to the ground by Arab forces in 1948.
+It was re-established again in 1967 after the Six-Day War.

 The majority of the international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.

 History

-Migdal Eder (1927-29)
+Migdal Eder (1927–1929)

 In January 1927, the Zikhron David society, a group of Orthodox Jews from the Mea Shearim neighborhood of Jerusalem, established a small farming community, Migdal Eder, on land near to the present site of Kfar Etzion.
 The name was taken from a verse in the Bible, Genesis 35:21, which referred to a tower of the same name.
 A group of 15 families, including 12 Yemenite families, settled on the land.
+In the fall of 1926, the society acquired 4,000 dunam in the area, although it received official title deeds for 1,200 dunam.
 The farming outcomes were very disappointing and pleas for help from the Zionist Executive and the Palestine Jewish Colonization Association were rejected.
 After one year, only 7 families remained.
-At the onset of the 1929 Palestine riots, the remaining settlers fled and local Arabs destroyed the buildings.
+At the outbreak of the 1929 Palestine riots, the remaining settlers fled and local Arabs destroyed and burned the buildings.
 Residents of the neighboring Palestinian village of Beit Ummar sheltered the farmers, but they could not return to their land.

-El haHar company (1933-36)
+El haHar company (1933–1936)

 The El haHar ("to the mountain") settlement company was founded by Shmuel Zvi Holzmann in 1933.
-Holzmann bought land, mostly from Migdal Eder, and leased land from a nearby Russian convent.
+Holzmann bought 5000 dunam of land, mostly from Migdal Eder, and leased land from a nearby Russian convent.
 The intention was to found three settlements: Kfar Etzion, Pri-Amal and Ya'ar Etzion.
 The name "Etzion" was a play on Holzmann's own name, as "Holz" means "wood" in German and Yiddish, while "etz (עץ)" means "wood" in Hebrew.
-However workers preparing the site left in 1936 due to the beginning of the Arab Revolt.
+However workers preparing the site left in 1936 due to the beginning of the Arab Revolt and harassment by local Arabs.
+Most of the structures built by Holtzman and his associates were destroyed by local Arab residents.
 Much of the land was purchased by the Jewish National Fund to keep it in Jewish hands.